MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/5-Paging/README.md

 ms.service: powerquery
 ms.topic: tutorial
-ms.date: 08/16/2018
+ms.date: 12/03/2019
 ms.author: gepopell

 LocalizationGroup: reference
 ---

 # TripPin Part 5 - Paging
 This multi-part tutorial covers the creation of a new data source extension for Power Query.
-The tutorial is meant to be done sequentially – each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.
+The tutorial is meant to be done sequentially&mdash;each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.

 In this lesson, you will: